Masterful ‘Pachinko’ spans generations in a story of the forces that shape a family

 An eight-part series premiering with three episodes Friday on Apple TV+.
 A new episode will premiere each Friday through April 29.

 When Sunja is a teenager (now played by Minha Kim), she catches the attention of the dashing fish broker Hansu (Lee Minho), perceived as an authoritative but fair businessman.
-Hansu strikes up a romance with Sunja and impregnates her—and only then informs he has a wife and three daughters back in Japan.
+Hansu strikes up a romance with Sunja and impregnates her — and only then informs her that he has a wife and three daughters back in Japan.
 He will always take of her care and the child financially, but the idea of taking Sunja back to Japan is out of the question.

 Back in the 1930s, we see Sunja facing a choice that will reverberate through her family for decades to come: stay in Korea, where Hansu will always make sure she is taken care of financially but will never leave his family for her, or accept an opportunity to make the journey to Japan, where she will almost certainly struggle to make ends meet but will live with honor.
 Off to Japan she goes, knowing she might never return to her homeland.